colinta/StrangeCase/README.md

 `$ python strange_case.py`

-Goes through all the files and directories in site/
+Goes through all the files and directories in `site/`

-* Folders become "FolderNode" objects (site/ is such a node).  folders have children
+* Folders become `FolderNode` objects (`site/` is such a node).
+Folders have children.
-* Templates (jinja2 templates - or any text file) become TemplatePageNode(PageNode) objects
+* Templates (jinja2 templates - or any text file) become `TemplatePageNode(PageNode)` objects
-* Assets (css, js, images - anything that isn't a template) become AssetPageNode(PageNode) objects
+* Assets (css, js, images - anything that isn't a template) become `AssetPageNode(PageNode)` objects

-Files can have metadata either as front matter, or in that folder's config.yaml in the parent folder, in a "files" entry (this is so that static assets can have metadata).  because of this, "files:" in the yaml files are not copied as context variables.
+Files can have metadata either as front matter, or in that folder's `config.yaml` in the parent folder, in a `files` entry.
+The `files` is so that static assets can have metadata.
+Because of this, `files:` in the `config.yaml` files are not copied or merged with child or parent settings.
+That's the only special config other than those above.

 These nodes are placed in a tree: